-The Board on the recommendation of the Nomination Committee who has carried out an assessment of the Directors has recommended that Mr Hew Voon Foo who has served as Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years be retained and continue to act as Independent Non-Executive Director of the Company based on the following justifications:
+In line with the Malaysian Code on Corporate Governance, the Board on the recommendation of the Nomination Committee who has carried out an assessment of the Directors has recommended that Hew Voon Foo and Teh Kim Seng who have served as Independent Non-Executive Directors of the Company for a cumulative term of more than nine (9) years be retained and continue to act as Independent Non-Executive Directors of the Company based on the following justifications as well as their contribution, as members of the Board and also Board Committees:-

-- (a) He fulfilled the criteria under the definition of Independent Director as stated in the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad. - (b) He has familiarised himself with the business and provides the element of objectivity to the Board of Directors. - (c) He has actively participated in the board and board committee meetings and possesses the appropriate competencies to enable him to apply professional judgment. - (d) He has devoted sufficient time and efforts and exercised due care in all undertakings of the Company and has acted and carried out his fiduciary duties in the interest of the Company during his tenure as Independent Director.
+- (a) They have fulfilled the criteria under the definition of Independent Director as stated in the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad. - (b) They have relevant experience, expertise and competencies in serving the Board and remains objective in expressing their views and participating in deliberations and decision making of the Board and Board Committees. - (c) They have in-depth knowledge of the Company's business operations and they are committed to devote sufficient time and efforts to the Company. - (d) They have exercised due care in all undertakings of the Company and have acted and carried out their fiduciary duties in the interest of the Company during their tenure as Independent Directors.